testdouble/testdouble.js/docs/7-replacing-dependencies.md

 to replace a module that is an ES module.

-Also, since ES modules are asynchronous in nature, `td.replaceEsm` is also asyncronous, and you should usually `await it`.
+Also, since ES modules are asynchronous in nature, `td.replaceEsm` is also asyncronous, and you should usually `await` it.
 And lastly, `td.replaceEsm` always returns an object that contains the doubles of the named exports of the module, and if the module has a default export, then that object will also contain a `default` property.

 Another interesting change is that, just like in Node.js you have to specify the extension when importing the module (i.e. `import('./brake.mjs')`), so you need to do so when replacing the module.

-Otherwise, most of what is
-written about `td.replace` also applies to `td.replaceEsm`.
+Otherwise, most of what is written about `td.replace` also applies to `td.replaceEsm`.

 ## Node.js